 Reaction to the spirit world Okri created

-Okri’s novel is hard going, every page of it, and all eight sub-books within the 519 pages (or 8,888 pages in ebook format).
+Okri’s novel is hard going, every page of it, and all eight sub-books within the 519 pages (or 8,888 pages in my ebook format).
 Unlike reading Science Fiction or Fantasy, where you know you are dealing with something that is not real, his world is concrete, real and pretty much as things are in Nigeria amongst the poorest of the poor.
 And it is unrelenting, page after page of incredibly convoluted, startling and almost inconceivable imagery.
-Well, inconceivable only to him, since he put words to the riddles: “Anything is possible, one way or another.
+Well, conceivable only to him, since he put words to the riddles: “Anything is possible, one way or another.
 There are many riddles amongst us that neither the living nor the dead can answer.”

-8,888 ebook pages of this is like running a mental marathon.
+Reading the eight-thousand-plus ebook pages of this is like running a mental marathon.
 Occasionally I gave up trying to find meaning in the metaphors and themes and just let it all run through my head like cooking oil.
 (Many readers have found his prose both inspirational as art, and plain exhausting.)
 At times the descriptions of the family’s one-room shack with the central table, basin, hard bed and line for a few rags; and the flies, mosquitos, worms, rats and spiders, and the diabolical heat, torrential rains, beatings and hunger, seemed a welcome relief from the relentless torrent of unreality.
 Again, unreality only for those who don’t believe.
 For those that do, this might be no more than a description of the lives of people in their neighbourhood ghetto.

 A recurring theme, amongst the very many, is that of the road – or many roads.
 The title refers to the myth that Azaro’s father tells him about the “King of the Road”, who was always famished: